 A Branch, Sub-Branch and Chapter of the SAIMC shall be formed for the purpose of maintaining and advancing the objectives of the SAIMC in the area covered and the individual Committees shall at all times adhere to the Constitution and Code of Conduct of the SAIMC.

+Headquarters and Boundaries

 The headquarters of any Branch or Sub-Branch shall be designated and the boundaries shall, where possible, be defined by postal codes.
 In the case of Chapters, the boundaries shall be those of the tertiary institutions represented.